Skip to content

 “What are you going to do with an art history degree?”
 Olson said to her granddaughter once.

 Wildwood, a veritable Coney Island of its own, even has its own, hard-to-believe Wall of Death story.
-Some of the walls incorporated lions — real lions — in a motorcycle sidecar and on Oct.
+Some of the walls incorporated lions — real lions — in a motorcycle sidecar, and on Oct.
 5, 1938, one of them, Tuffy, escaped and killed a Philadelphia man.
 Police shot Tuffy dead in the night, on the boardwalk, and the next day’s story ran in The Inquirer just below headlines about Adolf Hitler.

 The Wall of Death is adorned with beautiful art as well, hand-painted signs that promise “chills” and “spills” and “hell on wheels” and some carnivalesque showmanship: Ariell Flight is not her real name.
 Same goes for owner “Hobo Bill,” who learned the trade from a man who went by Jay Lightnin.

 “He retired, reluctantly,” Hobo Bill, 40, said.
 “We had to drag him off the bike.
-They’ll have to drag me off one day too.”
+They’ll have to drag me off one day, too.”

 Flight met Hobo Bill a few years back in the U.S. Virgin Islands, where she was a diving instructor.
-They hit it off, as thrill seekers often do, and he asked her to travel the country with her, riding on the wall.
+They hit it off, as thrill seekers often do, and he asked her to travel the country with him, riding on the wall.
 There was one catch: She’d never ridden a motorcycle before.
-Fast forward to 2024 and Flight’s one of a handful of motorcyclists in the world who do it.
+Fast forward to 2024, and Flight’s one of a handful of motorcyclists in the world who do it.

 “I didn’t have any fear of the process,” she said on the beach a day before the event.
 “I didn’t have any fear of the motorcycles.
 This is probably one of the safer things I’ve done, actually.”